BaptisteUrgell/email-signature/README.md

 ## How to use it on Mail (MacOs) ?

-1. Create a blank signature, tutorial <a href="https://support.apple.com/en-ie/guide/mail/mail11943/mac">here</a>, and close Mail.
+1. Create a blank signature, tutorial <a href="https://support.apple.com/en-ie/guide/mail/mail11943/mac">here</a>.
+2. Quit and Close Mail.
-2. Open System Settings, click Privacy & Security, then click Full Disk Access and add Terminal application
+3. Open System Settings, click Privacy & Security, then click Full Disk Access and add Terminal application
-3. Open a terminal and enter the following command:
+4. Open a terminal and enter the following command:
     ```shell
     cd ~/Library/Mail/V{version number}/MailData/Signatures
     ```
-4. Find the filename with .mailsignature extension of your signature based on the creation date:
+5. Find the filename with .mailsignature extension of your signature based on the creation date:
     ```shell
     ls -sl
     ```
-5. Open the file using a text editor and replace the body content with the content of signature.html
+6. Open the file using a text editor and replace the body content with the content of signature.html
-6. Quick way using vim:
+7. Quick way using vim:
     * Open the file
         ```shell
         vim {filename}.mailsignature